-Your "available balance" is the balance in your account after deducting (1) deposits that are not yet available for withdrawal under our Funds Availability Policy, (2) debit card or other transactions that we are legally obligated to pay or have already paid, (3) other pending transactions such as ACH transactions, and (4) any holds on your account, such as holds on funds to comply with court orders or other legal requirements, or check holds placed due to notification of a return of an unpaid item.
+Your "available balance" is the balance in your account after deducting (1) deposits that are not yet available for withdrawal under our Funds Availability Policy, (2) debit card or other transactions that are on hold and we are legally obligated to pay, and (3) any holds on your account, such as holds on funds to comply with court orders or other legal requirements, or check holds placed due to notification of a return of an unpaid item.

 Your available balance is the amount of funds you have in your account that you can withdraw or access.
 The credit union uses the available balance when deciding to pay items that may overdraw your account.
 The available balance can be negative if you overdraw your account.

 The current balance is the balance of the account with pending transactions that have not cleared yet.
 (Pending checks deposited/cashed, debit transactions, etc...)
 Therefore you do not have access to those funds at this point but they are going to be posted to the account once they clear.